-1. Ancient History.
-2 hours.
+1. (Ancient and Mediaeval Europe.
+2 hours.)
 Professor Labaree.

-The course is open to members of the Freshman class, and covers a careful study of the ancient world from the earliest dawnings of history to the fall of the Roman Empire.
-1
+The course is open to members of the lower classes, and covers a careful study of Europe from the beginnings of civilization down to the end of the 15th century.

 2. History of England.
-2 hours.
+3 hours.
 Professor Labaree.

-The history of Great Britain down to the present time is studied with text-book and collateral reading with special emphasis on the development of the English Constitution and of English political and economic ideas.
+The history of Great Britain down to the present time is studied with text-book and collateral reading, with special emphasis on the development of the English Constitution and of English political and economic ideas.